ros2/rcl/rcl_action/QUALITY_DECLARATION.md

 The package `rcl_action` claims to be in the **Quality Level 2** category.

-Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Requirements for Quality Level 4 in REP-2004](https://www.ros.org/reps/rep-2004.html).
+Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Quality Categories in REP-2004](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#package-quality-categories).

 ## Version Policy [1]